 I started my new manual pinning routine on 12 March 2018.
 Since then, I’ve completely stopped using schedulers and I’ve spent time pinning manually on Pinterest every day – even though some days I could only manage five minutes from my phone.

 Before I started implementing my new manual pinning strategy, I considered it a ‘good day’ if I got 50 visits from Pinterest.

 Now, on an average day I get around 300 clicks, but I’ve had several days with over 1,000!

 That’s over 1,000 clicks through in a single day from Pinterest alone.

-I’ve also had my first ever viral pin, which brought 852 visitors in a single day.
+I’ve also had my first ever viral pin, which brought 852 visitors in a single day from just one pin.

 According to Google analytics, in the month before I started this strategy (12 March), I had 10,876 page views.
 In the first one month period after starting the strategy, I got 38,128 page views.

 By the way, that dip at the beginning of April was when I went travelling for a couple of weeks and could only do minimal daily pinning from my phone.
 If I’d been consistently doing my full pinning routine, I believe I could have kept the upwards trend going.